 Outcomes are more likely to require new data sources.
 Some will be demonstrated by existing data, such as changes in the types of patients seen, in the clinical outcomes for target groups or increased efficiency compared to business as usual.
 But some will be related to experiences, or patients and staff and thus more qualitative.

-We discuss ways of identifying the most appropriate data collection methods here and here.
+We discuss ways of identifying the most appropriate data collection

 Identifying the purpose of your evaluation